CodeDynamics supports these key technologies:

 C and C++ debugging and troubleshooting

-C and C++ give you control over the details of data, access patterns, memory management, and execution.
-But direct control over low level machine behavior leaves little margin for error when it comes to building and maintaining scalable scientific applications.
-CodeDynamics provides the ideal environment for troubleshooting complex C and C++ applications.
-They feature detailed views of objects, data structures, and pointers, simplifying working with complex objects.
+C and C++ allow control over data, access patterns, memory management, and execution.
+But direct control over behavior leaves little margin for error when building and maintaining scalable applications.
+CodeDynamics provides the environment for troubleshooting C and C++ applications, featuring detailed views of objects, data structures, and pointers.
+Ability to record and save session session to allow for interactive debug.
+Support for recreating QA scenarios.

-The standard template library (STL) collection classes simplify the way you manipulate your program's data, but they complicate troubleshooting when your program hangs or crashes.
-CodeDynamics type transformation facility (TTF) provides a flexible way for you to provide alternate displays for data objects.
-STLView transformations provide a logical view of STL collection class objects, providing a more practical view of list data.
-The end result is a simplified, intuitive view into the structure and behavior of your code.st data.
-The end result is a simplified, intuitive view into the structure and behavior of your code.
+The standard template library (STL) collection classes simplify manipulation of program data, but complicates troubleshooting when your program crashes.
+CodeDynamics type transformation facility (TTF) provides alternate displays for data objects.
+STLView transformations includes a logical view of STL collection class objects, for a more useful view of list data.
+The result is a simplified, intuitive view into the structure of your data.

 Data visualization for understanding application behavior, computational data, and patterns